jhgille2/Mian_2020/README.md

 # Mian 2020 test processing
-A drake workflow for processing the 2020 Mian soybean trials.
+A [drake](https://github.com/ropensci/drake) workflow for processing the 2020 Mian soybean trials.
+Potentially could also be used for similar data in the future.

 ## Main directory files
 *(Just the important ones)*